Skip to main content

 2 mentions Positive Neutral Negative

-The game is designed with optimization in mind, encouraging players to discover various strategies, especially when pursuing the second ending, while also allowing for additional enhancements.
+The game is designed with optimization in mind, encouraging players to discover and apply various improvements to progress.
+Achieving the second ending specifically requires thoughtful optimization, yet there remains potential for even greater efficiency beyond that point.

 • “It is clearly a game that is intended to be optimized, and working towards the second ending forces you to find many of those optimizations, while leaving room for even further improvement.”